From “When the World Stopped Touching: Mothers’ Letters Through Pandemic”

 can close on its own.

-Luisa Muradyan is originally from the Ukraine and holds a PhD in poetry from the University of Houston.
-She is the author of American Radiance (University of Nebraska Press) and is the recipient of the 2017 Prairie Schooner Book Prize.
+Luisa Muradyan is from Odessa, Ukraine and holds a PhD in Poetry from the University of Houston.
+She is the author of American Radiance (Univ of Nebraska Press) which won the 2017 Prairie Schooner Book Prize.